Pithorn/pithorn.github.com/about.md

 #Jingbei Li

 * A senior student at Department Of Computer Science, Tsinghua University.
+* A intern student at the laboratory of Pattern recognition, Institute of Automation, Chinese Academy of Sciences.
-* A maintainer of the [Archlinux CN Community Repository](https://github.com/archlinuxcn/repo)
+* A maintainer of the [Archlinux CN Community Repository](https://github.com/archlinuxcn/repo).

 ### Links